Quick Start

 If the pointer cannot be resolved against the target JSON data — due to a missing key, an out-of-range index, or an unexpected data type — an exception will be raised:

-– when a path segment expects the wrong type (e.g., indexing into a non-array)
+JSONPointerKeyError– when a referenced key is missing from an objectJSONPointerIndexError– when an array index is out of boundsJSONPointerTypeError– when a path segment expects the wrong type (e.g., indexing into a non-array)

-All of these exceptions are subclasses of JSONPointerResolutionError
+All of these exceptions are subclasses of JSONPointerResolutionError.

-, which will be returned instead of raising an error if the pointer cannot be resolved.
+You can optionally provide a default value to resolve(), which will be returned instead of raising an error if the pointer cannot be resolved.

 from jsonpath import pointer